Hopeless Fountain Kingdom: Marketing and distribution

-Halsey referenced the album as early as 2014, posting "(and the Kingdom)" on Twitter, and in 2016 when playing in Madison Square Garden she displayed the words "you can find me in the Kingdom" on a screen.
+Halsey referenced Hopeless Fountain Kingdom as early as 2014, posting "the Kingdom" via her Twitter.
+It prompted speculation among fans about its connection to the fictional settings established in her earlier works.
+When playing at Madison Square Garden in 2016, Halsey displayed the words "you can find me in the Kingdom" on a screen.
 In February 2017, she invited 100 fans in London to a church to hear four new songs from the album.

-In March, multiple Twitter accounts connected to Halsey began hinting at a storyline present in the album, seemingly involving two characters named Luna and Solis belonging to two different houses called the House of Aureum and the House of Angelus.
-Soon after the tweets were released, Halsey began mailing out quotes from Romeo and Juliet to fans.
-In the first song on the album titled "The Prologue," Halsey recites the beginning lines of the play.
-The story of Luna and Solis in Hopeless Fountain Kingdom takes significant influence from William Shakespeare's Romeo and Juliet, in particular the Baz Luhrmann directed adaptation Romeo + Juliet.
-Halsey and Luhrmann would later be interviewed by Beats 1's Zane Lowe about their respective adaptation processes.
+In March, four Twitter accounts connected to Halsey began hinting at a storyline present in the album, involving two characters named Luna and Solis belonging to two different houses called the House of Aureum and the House of Angelus.
+Soon after the tweets were released, Halsey began mailing out quotes from Romeo and Juliet to her fans.